How to Research Car Insurance Company Reputation and Reviews

 • Frequent, unjustified rate increases that don't align with your driving record

-• Downgrades in AM Best ratings over consecutive years
+• Consecutive-year downgrades in AM Best ratings

 • Announcements of market withdrawal from certain states